pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

 Each poster must contain at least four blocks:

-0) Project title, names of group members
+0) Project title, names of group members, group number
 1) Research question and motivation
 2) Methods: used model an tunning parameters or empirical data sources
 3) Results
 4) Conclusion

-All group members have to participate in their presentation (for example, presenting one block each) and be present to reply to questions by the lecturers.
-It is important that you learn to synthesize and summarize the project.
-Please practice the presentation substantially because taking longer will affect the project grade.

 #### 4. Submit the final report